 Certain retailers sell journals with catchy phrases written on the cover.
-You can arrange such journals in the store and take a photo to accompany a blog post or something shared on your Instagram page.
+You can arrange such journals in the store and capture a photo to accompany a blog post or a message shared on your Instagram page.

 Why sift through random photos taken by someone else when you can create your own gallery?

-By the way, this photo represents the article, Whose Opinion Blocks Your Fun and How To Do It Anyway, all about not allowing people to stomp on your dreams.
+By the way, this journal photo represents the article, Whose Opinion Blocks Your Fun and How To Do It Anyway, which discusses how to not let people stomp on your dreams.

 Start snapping now

-Most of us are already in picture mode since, due to cellphones, the technology is right in our hands.
-Dedicate about 30 minutes each weekend to segment photos into groups or themes.
-This will make it easier to find the photo you want for posting or, as suggested, creating your end-of-year best picture gallery.
+Most of us are already in picture mode since equipment is right in our hands thanks to cellphone technology.
+Dedicate about 20 minutes each weekend to organize photos into groups or themes.
+This will make it easier to find the photo you want for posting or, as suggested, create your end-of-year best picture gallery.